-Classic jalapeno pickles or jalapenos escabeche, made with fresh jalapeno chili peppers, white onions, garlic, carrots, cider vinegar and herbs.
+Classic pickled jalapenos or jalapenos escabeche, made with fresh jalapeno chili peppers, white onions, garlic, carrots, cider vinegar and herbs.

-- 1 lb jalapeño (and serrano if you wish) chile peppers
+- 1 lb jalapeño (and/or serrano if you wish) chile peppers

 - 1/3 cup olive oil